 00000000 is an octet with a value of 0.

 So how do we work out the decimal value of an octet?
-It makes sense for eight 0s to have a value of 0, but how do eight 1s equal 255?
-Each of the 8 positions has a value attached — see the table below.
-Moving right to left, the first space has a value of 1, the second 2, the third 4 and upwards to 128.
+It makes sense for eight zeros to have a value of zero, but how do eight ones equal 255?
+Each of the eight positions has a value attached — see the table below.
+Moving right to left, the first space has a value of one, the second two, the third four and upwards to 128.

 Essentially, zeros mean off and ones mean on.
 So the above has a value of 240 because 128+64+32+16=240.
 If you wanted to make a value of one, it would be 00000001.
 If you wanted a value of three, it would be 00000011.
 You're turning the values on or off with a one or a zero to make a value, like an abacus.

 Remember that we said each block of an IP address is a value between zero and 255?
 Remember that we also said each block was an octet?
 Well that means that 192.168.0.1, in binary, looks like 11000000.10101000.00000000.00000001.
 A bit unwieldy, huh?
 So instead of writing 32 separate numbers, we write shorthand.
 That’s what an IP is – binary shorthand.